 ^{} Note: 50% of the ring fenced funding in these categories will be allocated to schemes with no customer contribution.
-It is also permitted to include hard to treat homes and renewable technologies in these categories.
+It is also permitted to include hard to treat homes, Solar PV andin these categories.

 2.0 BROAD FRAMEWORK OF NISEP